 In education, Johnson has been an external examiner for two decades, including stints at Glasgow School of Art, Kingston University and the London College of Communication, and has delivered lectures and set briefs at design colleges across the UK.
 He is an Honorary Fellow at Ravensbourne College and helped the RCA to re-validate their communications course in the late 1990s.

 Michael Johnson has judged design competitions from San Francisco to Beijing, and been a D&AD judge eight times, four times as foreman.
 He was a member of the D&AD Committee for four years before serving as its President in 2003, one of the youngest ever.
 His major project during his presidency was the inception and co-curation of Rewind, a celebration of forty years of D&AD, which became an exhibition at the V&A and a Phaidon book of the same name.

 For over a decade, Johnson edited the influential Thought for the Week blog (now to be found on this site under Thoughts) and his branding workshops have been running for nearly a decade, determinedly demystifying the branding process for hundreds of delegates in London and Tokyo.

-The Independent Newspaper selected him as one of the 10 most notable British Designers in 2003, and in 2009 The Guardian Newspaper named him as one of the UK’s top 50 designers.
-He has been named ‘One of Europe’s finest graphic designers’, The Guardian described him as ‘Bright, fluent, relentlessly articulate’, and Design Week said ‘Johnson has a knack of being able to distil the complex, diffuse or workaday down into simple, intelligent, witty messages’.
+The Independent Newspaper selected him as one of the 10 most notable British Designers and The Guardian Newspaper named him as one of the UK’s top 50 designers.
+The Guardian also described him as ‘bright, fluent, relentlessly articulate’, and Design Week said ‘Johnson has a knack of being able to distil the complex, diffuse or workaday down into simple, intelligent, witty messages’.